dreamcodez/resume/README.md

 ***
 #####Co-Founder / Software Developer, Dimension Software
 ######January 2013 to October 2013 - Los Angeles, California
 We developed a modern, from-scratch bulletin-board webapp in nodejs / livescript.
-This software aims to be a platform for the business which is a sotware as a service.
+This software aims to be a platform for the business which is a software as a service.
 Currently in beta: _powerbulletin.com_.
 ***
 #####Lead Software Developer, WeedMaps Media (_weedmaps.com_)
 ######January 2011 to December 2012 - Newport Beach, California